A

 punge medieval purse

-onwards, small drawstring pocket often square with three tassels- one
+small drawstring pocket often square with tassels.

 Q